Epoxy adhesive – the most used industrial adhesive

 One component epoxy adhesives are easy to process as they do not require mixing.
 They usually have a paste-like consistency which makes them ideal for application by trowel or extrusion by beads.
 These adhesives cure in elevated temperature between 120° and 175°C (250° and 350°F) depending on the formulation.
 They fill and seal gaps efficiently, particularly between metal surfaces.

 One part epoxy adhesives also appear in a form of heat curing film adhesive.
 The film adhesives are the best applied on large areas for bonding or laminating purposes.
 These films are found for example in the aerospace industry in assembly compounds.
+The one part systems are also common as construction epoxy adhesive.

-2K epoxy adhesives
+2K epoxy glue

-5 common types of epoxy resin
+5 common types of epoxy resin adhesive

 Epoxy glue is not simply just one and two component adhesives, but many formulations exist depending on the resin, catalyst, modifiers and additives.
-The most important ingredient that gives the system most of its properties is the resin.
+The most important ingredient that gives the system most of its properties is the epoxy adhesive resin.
 It is also possible to use a combination of resins in order to guarantee the best possible solution.
 Here we will take a closer look at the five most common epoxy resins used in adhesives.
 In case you require any additional information on these or other types of epoxies, contact us and let us find the solution that benefits your application the most.

 1. DGEBA epoxy resin